|

 We also know that many opportunities and privileges are forever taken away from you when you have a criminal record.
 Here we explore the plight of the convicted felon enjoying the God-given right to enjoy their relationship and get married to whom they choose, free from repercussion.

-In this post, we ask the burning question – Who can felon get married to?
+In this post, we ask the burning question – Who can a felon get married to?
 How will marrying a felon affect me?
 What is the social stigma?
-How does this affect my well being?
+How does this affect my well-being?

 Can an immigrant marry a felon?

-Yes, according to United States law, an immigrant has the right of marrying a felon.
+Yes, according to United States law, an immigrant has the right to marry a felon.
 Felons must have all possible documents to support the marriage though.

 U.S. Citizenship and Immigration Services (USCIS) conducts a thorough background check and security clearance on both the U.S. citizen sponsor (in this case the person with the criminal history) and the person seeking a green card.